Civil Engineering Technician/Draughtsperson

 Civil engineering technicians/draughtspeople may do some or all of the following:

-- make detailed drawings of planned structures using computer-aided design (CAD) software
+- make detailed drawings of structures using computer-aided design (CAD) software

-- prepare plans for construction including costings and timetables
+- prepare construction plans that include budgets, costs and timetables

 Skills and knowledge